andreamartinelliHub/Skeleton/README.md

 ## 📦 [GIT](https://git-scm.com/cheat-sheet)

 The repo is cloned.
 You have to link it with your remote git project: `git remote -v` print nothing, right?
 Get the SSH URL: Open the page of the project in gitlab.fbk.eu > Code button (top right corner) > Copy URL
-> git remote add origin URL
+`$ git remote add origin URL` to link this folder to a remote git repository.

-The first push requires `git push -u origin master`.
+`$ git push -u origin master`: “Whenever I push or pull from now on, use origin/master as my default target”

+> ***Now Jack Skeleton is tracked as starting point.***

 ## [UV](https://docs.astral.sh/uv/getting-started/installation/)